Virginia Beach City Council tackles packed agenda, focuses heavily on short-term rental debate

 "We don't want an endless stream of strangers destroying the peace, tranquility and safety of our neighborhood," said Joe Baumer, a resident in the North End.
 He also cited concerns with trash, traffic and noise.

-Both sides had a chance to air their thoughts in front of council, whether for or against the proposed regulations.
+Both sides had a chance to air their thoughts in front of council, whether for or against the proposals.

 “We don’t need additional regulation.
 We have enough regulations.
 Lets let the regulation this body worked so hard on two years ago, let’s let it work," said Brandon Beavers with the Virginia Beach Short-Term Rental Alliance.